QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ### Profiles

-[Profiles](xref:basics-config-files#profiles) are a list of detection algorithms to use in our processing stage.
+[Profiles](xref:basics-config-files#profiles) are a list of acoustic event detection algorithms to use in our processing stage.

 > [!TIP]
 > For an introduction to profiles see the <xref:basics-config-files#profiles> page.

-Each algorithm is designed to detect a syllable.
+Each algorithm is designed to detect a syllable type.
 Thus to make a generic recognizer there should be at least one (1) profile in the `Profiles` list.
-A config file may target more than one syllable or acoustic event, in that case there would be profile for each target syllable or acoustic event.
+A config file may target more than one syllable or acoustic event, in which case there will be profile for each target syllable or acoustic event.

-The `Profiles` list has one or more profile items, and each profile has several parameters.
+The `Profiles` list contains one or more profile items, and each profile has several parameters.
 So we have a three level hierarchy:

-1. the _profile list_ headed by the key-word `Profiles`.
+1. The key-word `Profiles` that heads the list.
-2. Each _profile_ in the list
+2. One or more _profile_ declarations.
-    - There are two parts to each profile entry:
+    - There are two parts to each profile declaration:
         1. A user defined name
         2. And the algorithm type to use with this profile (prefixed with an exclamation mark (`!`))
-3. the profile _parameters_ consisting of a list of name:value pairs
+3. The profile _parameters_ consisting of a list of name:value pairs

 Here is an (abbreviated) example: